 ECSS-E-ST-10-03_0750266

-The interface between the space segment element and the launch facility shall be verified before actual spacecraft operation.
+The interface between the space segment element and the launch facility shall be verified before actual space segment element operation.

 ECSS-E-ST-10-03_0750267

 The test to be executed and approach shall be covered in the contractual documentation between space segment element authority and launch segment authority (e.g. ICD, or user manual).